Sir-Apple/BunnyGoGo/README.md

 # BunnyGoGo
-A game about a pink bunny runs and collects foods
+A game about a pink bunny runs and collects foods.

+Technology used:
+- Unity
+- C#

 ## Description: Bubbletea Collector